Allevard: Winter sports resort

-The commune has a ski resort: the Collet d'Allevard which is located 10 km from the town (30 minutes drive).
+The commune has a ski resort: Le Collet d'Allevard which is located 10 km from the town (30 minutes drive).
 The altitude of the runs varies from 1,450m to 2,100m.
 The resort has 35 km of runs: 7 green, 6 blue, 5 red, and 3 black.

 Created in 1955 on former communal grazing land reserved for summer pastures for the collective herds of the Allevard community, it is now served by a new route via the route of the old logging road across private land and the old royal delphinale forest.
 It reached its present size in 1975 and subsequent developments have primarily been to improve the existing domain.

 Interesting features for those who go there: